 The mission of the Sailor Athlete Council (SAC) is to maintain an avenue for sailor athletes in the U.S. to voice their opinions, and to provide a forum and opportunity to have a meaningful impact on the future and direction of our sport.

-Mandated by the United States Olympic Committee (USOC), the Council was established to represent all of the active racing community.
+Mandated by the United States Olympic & Paralympic Committee (USOPC), the Council was established to represent all of the active racing community.
 Elections are held every two years to determine the Council members.

 - Why You Should Register (see below)

 The USOPC and the Amateur Sports Act have mandated that each of the Olympic sports must have 33.34% athlete representation on the Board of Directors and certain designated committees which make up that sport’s national governing body.
 The following US Sailing committees must be composed of at least 33.34% sailor athletes and any other committee whose event is approved by the Board of Directors as a vehicle for the selection of athletes to represent the USA in international competition.
 In addition, US Sailing has set a goal of having all committees meet the 33.34% requirement.

 The Sailor Athlete Council (SAC) is the most direct representation active racers have at US Sailing.

 If you want to make a change or discuss a concern about your level of racing, the SAC is your hotline with US Sailing.
 Here’s why…